 When using the word “mothering,” the faithful were referring to the “mother church”, which is to say the main church or cathedral of the region.

 A tradition developed that, on the fourth Sunday of Lent, people would return to their mother church for a special service.

 This pilgrimage was apparently known as “going a-mothering”, in the United Kingdom.
 Domestic servants were given the day off to visit their own families, and their mother church.
 Mother’s Day on the British Isles grew from this tradition.

 In America the holiday was invented by a woman called Anna Jarvis in 1908.

 Her initial inspiration was a desire to honor her own mother, who had been a militant peace activist during the US Civil War.
 In 1914, President Woodrow Wilson officially recognized the second Sunday in May as the day to honor American mothers.

-To mark this day I thought I might share some Irish wisdom on motherhood and some Irish blessings for Mother’s Day.
+To mark and celebrate Mother’s Day, no matter which date you celebrate, I thought I might share some Irish wisdom on motherhood and some Irish blessings for Mother’s Day.